GSA/digitalgov.gov/content/topics/artificial-intelligence/_index.md

 featured_resources:
   resources:
     - link: "https://ai.gov/"
-     title: "External website title goes here"
+     title: "Ai.gov"
-    summary: "Short summary goes here for the reader to understand the nature of the external content."
+     summary: "Ensuring the U.S. leads in safe, secure, and trustworthy artificial intelligence innovation to harness the opportunities of AI while mitigating its risks."
-    kicker: "Custom kicker"
+     kicker: ""